compsys-progtools/fall2025/resources/glossary.md

 bitwise operator
 :  an operation that happens on a bit string (sequence of 1s and 0s).
 They are typically faster than operations on whole integers.

+blob
+:  (in git) a type of git {term}`object` that contains the content of a file in a file named with the hash of the content

 branch
 :  an isolated version of the project in a repository where changes do not impact other changes